Arts and Place

-Depending on the type of work you develop, you are also likely to have some material costs during the course and for your final project, which you should bear this in mind, when considering the total costs you need to budget for.
+Depending on the type of work you develop, you are also likely to have some material costs during the course and for your final project.
+Please bear this in mind when considering the total costs you need to budget for.

 Dr Tracey Warr, Programme Coordinator and Senior Lecturer, Arts and Place